What is a cost estimator?

 Work environment

-A cost estimator’s work environment varies greatly depending on their industry.
-For instance, those who work in the construction sector might frequently visit construction sites and interact with contractors, architects, and clients.
-On the other hand, those employed within a manufacturing environment might spend much of their time in offices, factories, or production sites working closely with engineering and production teams.
-However, most usually work in office settings, dealing with data and software daily.
+Cost estimators’ work environments differ by industry.
+For instance, those in construction might often visit sites and meet with contractors, architects, and clients.
+If they’re in manufacturing, they might spend lots of time in offices, factories, or production sites, working closely with engineering and production teams.
+However, most cost estimators work in offices, focusing on data and software.

 Typical work hours